Pencroff/kea-config/README.md

 ### kea-config.setup(dirPath)

-Full init config based on environment
+Full init config based on environment variable `NODE_ENV`.
+If `NODE_ENV` not available use `development` as default.

 **Parameters**

-**dirPath**: `string`, path to folder with config
+**dirPath**: `string`, path to folder with configuration files

 ### kea-config.init(path)

-ConfigManager initialization.
-Delete previous config.
+ConfigManager initialization by data in file.
+Not save previous configuration.

 **Parameters**